WHAT TO SEE IN PUERTO DE LA CRUZ IN TENERIFE? IS PUERTO DE LA CRUZ WORTH VISITING?

 It is possible to get to Puerto de la Cruz by bus.
 Check the buses of Tenerife (known as “guaguas”).

-Today, Puerto de la Cruz is the most sophisticated tourist area of the island.
-If you visit Tenerife we highly recommend to stay at Puerto de la Cruz.
-From there you can easily reach other main sights in Tenerife such as Laguna, Garachico or Masca.
+Today, Puerto de la Cruz is the most sophisticated tourist area on the island.
+If you visit Tenerife we highly recommend staying at Puerto de la Cruz.
+From there you can easily reach other main sights in Tenerife such as Laguna, Garachico, or Masca.

 Our Recommended Hotels: